Debtor-in-Possession (DIP) Financing Can Help Turn a Company Around Following Bankruptcy

 Businesses in financial distress typically find that their sources of new funding shrink just when they need financing the most.
 Their ability to obtain new advances from current lenders may be cut off, and they may also fall into default.

 For many distressed companies, however, there is hope for new financing.
-If they file for chapter 11 bankruptcy protection, they may be able to take advantage of debtor-in-possession (DIP) financing to help them reverse course, give them restructuring support and return to profitability.
+If they file for Chapter 11 bankruptcy protection, they may be able to take advantage of debtor-in-possession (DIP) financing to help them reverse course, give them restructuring support and return to profitability.

-What is DIP Financing?
+What is the Meaning of Debtor-in-Possession (DIP) Financing?

-Debtor-in-possession or DIP financing is funding provided to a business that has filed for chapter 11 bankruptcy protection from creditors.
+Debtor-in-possession or DIP financing is funding provided to a business that has filed for Chapter 11 bankruptcy protection from creditors.
 It is typically available to companies where lenders believe the company has a credible chance and a viable plan to turn itself around.
 It is not available to firms that simply want to liquidate the company.
 A post-petition lien is created after filing.

-The term “Debtor-in-Possession” refers to the fact that the current management and board of directors remain “in possession” of the business following its chapter 11 bankruptcy filing.
+The term “Debtor-in-Possession” refers to the fact that the current management and board of directors remain “in possession” of the business following its Chapter 11 bankruptcy filing.
 Many small business owners are not aware that they can obtain financing to turn their company around after they have declared bankruptcy.

 Many lenders see Debtor in Possession financing as an attractive lending opportunity because of the special treatment that business bankruptcy loans receive under U.S. bankruptcy law.
 Under the law, DIP creditors must be repaid before other creditors.
-In fact, many lenders will commit to a DIP chapter 11 loan while they would not make a loan commitment to the same business in the absence of a bankruptcy filing.
+In fact, many lenders will commit to a DIP Chapter 11 loan while they would not make a loan commitment to the same business in the absence of a bankruptcy filing.

-What is the DIP Process?
+What is the Debtor-in-Possession (DIP) Process?

 In DIP restructuring finance, the assets pledged as collateral must be sufficient to cover the business bankruptcy loan.
-Here’s how the DIP chapter 11 loan process works:
+Here’s how the DIP Chapter 11 loan process works:

 When the company has located a lender willing to finance their turnaround, the company seeks court approval from the Bankruptcy Court.
 Typical DIP financing terms include a “first priority” security interest in the collateral, a market rate or even premium rate of interest, an approved budget, and other lender protections.
 Creditors may object to the loan if they feel they will be made worse off.
 The Bankruptcy Court will decide whether to approve the loan.

-If a company in chapter 11 bankruptcy has existing secured loans, and it wants to borrow on a secured basis that is equal or senior to the existing loans, (1) it will need to obtain the existing lender(s)’ consent to the new loan, or (2) it will have to convince the Bankruptcy Court that the existing lender(s) will be “adequately protected,” i.e., that they will not be made worse off by the new loan.
+If a company in Chapter 11 bankruptcy has existing secured loans, and it wants to borrow on a secured basis that is equal or senior to the existing loans, (1) it will need to obtain the existing lender(s)’ consent to the new loan, or (2) it will have to convince the Bankruptcy Court that the existing lender(s) will be “adequately protected,” i.e., that they will not be made worse off by the new loan.

 A current lender who provided financing to the firm prior to its bankruptcy filing may be willing to commit to a DIP business bankruptcy loan, even if it has declined to make further advances prior to the bankruptcy proceeding.
 In addition to the added protections under the Bankruptcy Code, the lender may also have its own goals in making the DIP loan, for example, to help improve the company so that it can ultimately be sold to another party.